lorentzforces/blue-prints-notes/erajan-language.md

 Early Erajan did not use any verbs, so today the rare usage of verbs are comprised almost entirely of loan words and are mainly used to describe physical actions.

-Modifiers take the form of affixes
+Modifiers take the form of affixes, which typically have a standard and inverted form which are present at the beginning or end (reversed) of the word, respectively.

 ### Base vocabulary